 Default encryption at rest

 By default, Google manages the cryptographic keys on your behalf using the same hardened key management systems that we use for our own encrypted data.
 These systems including strict key access controls and auditing.
 Each BigQuery object's data and metadata is encrypted under the Advanced Encryption Standard (AES).
-Each key encryption key is itself encrypted with a regularly rotated set of master keys.

 Customer-managed encryption keys